joba-1/ElectricityMeter/Readme.md

 Enabled if WLED_LEDS is #defined
 If there is either a very high power consumption or power is fed back to the grid, switch on a color coded wled via UDP packets
 Uses the WLED protocol DRGB

+## Set OpenDTU Inverter Limit

+Enabled if DTU_TOPIC is #defined (Topic must match what you used in your OpenDTU firmware).
+Also set INVERTER_SERIAL, e.g. by adapting inverter_template.ini to your inverters serial.
+If enabled, it will try to avoid high backfeed to the grid by adjusting the OpenDTU production power limit of your inverter.
+Seems to work fine with my TSOL-M800.
+Should work with all inverters where you can adjust the limit with MQTT topic DTU_TOPIC/INVERTER_SERIAL/cmd/limit_nonpersistent_absolute.

 ## SML Messages
 ```